Hirocco/Hirocco/README.md

 Web developer
 -------------

-I've been coding for 2 years now,started with c++, currently having fun with js,html,css,tailwind and ReactJS :>
+I've been coding for 2 years now,started with c++, currently having fun with js,html,css,tailwind and ReactJS/ExpressJs :>
+#Few things in my profile are not updated yet!#

 * 🌍  I'm based in Rzeszów
 * 🖥️  See my portfolio at [My porfolio page will appear soon :\]](http://https://github.com/Hirocco)